 Having a vision is great, but not having a plan or a route map of how you are going reach your vision is professional suicide.
 Most businesses fail mainly because they rarely think about the pitfalls that may arise whilst in business.
+This is why building a business plan is so important.
 The planning stage is all about identifying the possible problems in advance.

 So what exactly is a business plan?